Women in positions of power

+Abigail Adams, the First Lady of the United States from 1797 to 1801, was an influential figure during the American Revolution, and served as the closest advisor to her husband, John Adams.
+She is a prominent example of early American feminism.

 Women in positions of power are women who hold an occupation that gives them great authority, influence, and/or responsibility in government or in businesses.
 Historically, power has been distributed unequally.
 Power and powerful positions have most often been associated with men as opposed to women.
 As gender equality increases, men still hold more power, including in politics and athletics.

 Accurate and proportional representation of women in social systems has been shown to be important to the long-lasting success of the human race and existence.

 Position of power

 Occupational power refers to power over coworkers in the field.
 Positions of power can exist in almost any setting (such as librarianship, where the concept of power is discussed in the broader health literature and the occupational therapy literature from three perspectives), from small scale, unofficial groups or clubs all the way to the obvious leaders of nations or CEOs of companies These more official situations are found in many areas, such as government, industry and business, science and academia, the media, the Non Governmental Organizations, and many other sectors in the society.